Military Time Converter – Army Time Chart

 Steps to Convert

-You can convert military time to regular time in a few simple steps.
+You can also convert military time to standard time in a few simple steps.

-If the hours are greater than 12, then subtract 12 from the hours to convert to 12-hour time.
-In this case, the time will also be a pm time; otherwise, it’s am.
+Step 2: If the hours are greater than 12, then subtract 12 from them.
+In this case, the time will be a pm time; otherwise, it’s am.

 If the hours are “00”, then the hour is actually 12 midnight.

-After you’ve done all that, you can rewrite military time as regular time by writing the hours and minutes with a colon in between, then add am or pm depending on whether the hours were greater than 12.
+Step 3: After you’ve done all that, you can rewrite military time as standard time by writing the hours and minutes with a colon in between, then append am or pm depending on whether the hours were less than or greater than 12, respectively.

-For example, let’s convert 1730 hours to regular time.
+For example, let’s convert 1730 hours to standard time.

 In this case, 17 are the hours, and 30 are the minutes.
-Since 17 is greater than 12, subtract 12 to get the regular time hours.
+Since 17 is greater than 12, subtract 12 to get the standard time hours.

 hours = 17 – 12 = 5

-Then, rewrite the time in regular time by placing the hours and minutes with a colon, and adding pm since the hours were greater than 12.
+Then, rewrite the time in standard time by placing the hours and minutes with a colon in between, and appending pm since the hours were greater than 12.

 military time = 1730 hours